 Can Support Weight Loss Goals

 Bone broth can also be used to support weight loss.
 Its high protein content means that it contributes to feeling satiated for longer periods, and can help stop people from consuming excess calories.
 Its levels of protein also mean it’s a great choice for those looking to build more muscle.
+Drinking bone broth also increases your fluid consumption, which could especially be helpful for preventing dehydration, especially in the winter.

 For those looking to use bone broth for more targeted weight loss, the bone broth diet is a plan that cycles five days of a paleo diet with two days of fasting while only consuming bone broth.
 Its delicious flavor and nutritional profile mean it could be a better choice than other diet drinks out there.
+Please remember that the Bone Broth diet was created by a naturopathic practitioner, and is not backed by any science.
+We also do not recommend fasts as a way to lose weight.

 Is Bone Broth Just Hype?